News in the foreign exchange market after Díaz-Canel's speech: The price of two currencies increases

 Exchange rate of MLC to CUP according to elTOQUE: 405 CUP.

-"I know we are going to go through difficult times."
+"I know we are going to live through difficult times."

-In a speech broadcasted on the YouTube channel of the Presidency of Cuba, Díaz-Canel attempted to provide an update on the situation amid the worsening economic, energy, and social crisis that the country is experiencing.
+In a speech broadcast on the YouTube channel of the Presidency of Cuba, Díaz-Canel attempted to provide a situational report amidst the worsening economic, energy, and social crisis the country is experiencing.

-“I am not an idealist.
+"I am not an idealist.
 I know we are going to face difficult times.
-We have done it before, but now we will overcome it together with creative resilience, effort, and talent,” declared the leader.
+We have done it before, but now we will overcome it together with creative resilience, effort, and talent," the President declared.

-The ruler admitted that 2025 was a "bad year" for the economy.
+The leader admitted that 2025 was a "bad year" for the economy.

-The speech quickly sparked critical reactions, both inside and outside the island.
+The speech quickly provoked critical reactions, both inside and outside the island.
 For many citizens and experts, the message was repetitive, evasive, and disconnected from reality.

-The questions that Díaz-Canel answered during the intervention were pre-agreed, and his presentation was recorded, which further diminished the credibility of the event.
+The questions that Díaz-Canel answered during the intervention were prearranged and his presentation was recorded, which further diminished the credibility of the event.

-Among the most prominent criticisms so far is that of Cuban economist Mauricio de Miranda Parrondo, who stated: “The Cuban economic system cannot be perfected or updated.
+Among the most notable criticisms so far is that of Cuban economist Mauricio de Miranda Parrondo, who stated: "The Cuban economic system cannot be improved or updated.
 The system is the problem.
-It needs to be dismantled.”
+It needs to be dismantled."

-According to De Miranda, attempts to reconcile centralized planning with market mechanisms are doomed to failure.
+According to De Miranda, attempts to reconcile centralized planning with market mechanisms are doomed to fail.

-"Those who tried to implement reforms that combined central planning and the market all failed," he emphasized in a lengthy analysis published on his Facebook profile.
+"All those who attempted to implement reforms where central planning and the market could coexist have failed," he emphasized in an extensive analysis published on his Facebook profile.

 Foreign exchange market and new mistakes

-The economist also directly criticized the new system announced for the allocation of foreign currency, describing it as "a new error in economic policy."
+The economist also directly criticized the new system announced for the allocation of foreign currency, calling it "a new economic policy error."

-"The state-owned company must have administrative, financial, and commercial autonomy," he said, but clarified that this "means eliminating ministerial subordination and allowing private enterprise."
+"The state-owned company must have administrative, financial, and commercial autonomy," he said, but clarified that this "implies eliminating ministerial subordination and allowing private entrepreneurship."

-Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates of this February 6th:
+Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates as of February 6th:

 1 USD = 490 CUP.